THE BASIC PREMISE FOR OUR NEED TO BEAR ARMS OR REGULATE ARMS ISN’T TRUE

 The FBI’s Uniform Crime Report reveals that most of the perpetrators shooting others are simply people who are angry.
 The UCR has some expansive and valuable insights on this, but I’ve narrowed it down to just a few points of interest below.

 Here I separated out the top circumstances underpinning gun homicides in the United States.
+At left in red is a comparison between gun homicides committed in the context of a felony and non-felonies.
+At right in blue is a breakdown of selected non-felony related homicides.
 I left out the categories that were not identified.
-The bar labelled “Arguments” is a combination of “Arguments over money or property” (98) and “Other arguments.”
-(1801) ( It’s certainly no surprise that a significant number of people are killed in the conduct of a robbery, narcotics or gang related activity.
-Surprisingly, the number of people killed as a result of an argument is much higher than all those killed in during the commission of a felony.
+The bar labelled “Arguments” is a combination of “Arguments over money or property” and “Other arguments.”
+(It’s certainly no surprise that a significant number of people are killed in the conduct of a robbery, narcotics or gang related activity.
+Surprisingly, the number of people killed as a result of an argument is much higher than all those killed during the commission of a felony.
+[Note: Italicized sentence is an update related to the updated chart]

 Most gun homicides, in other words, are not committed by so-called “bad guys” or predators.
 They are committed by our next door neighbors in disputes about returning a borrowed hand tool, or someone’s dog relieving themselves on another’s lawn.
 Even something as interesting as homicides as a result of a love triangle rarely happens–only 63 cases in 2012.
 Most gun homicides, and homicides in general, for that matter, are committed by normal, every day people who get angry.
 Certainly there’s a combination of factors involved.